Dhruv-2003/BizTrust/README.md

 ## TO DOs with Onyx

--> Generate or add a Issuer Private Key
+-> Generate or add a Issuer Private Key ✅
 -> Create a VC Schema
--> Get Holder's DID:ethr
+-> Get Holder's DID:ethr ✅
--> Create a VC's DID key and generate the VC
+-> Create a VC's DID key and generate the VC ✅
--> Sign the Credential with Issuer's DID and generate a VC JWT -> Holder can create VPs from one or multiple VCs using the Holder's DID:ethr generatign the -> Sign VPs using Holder's DID:ethr and generate a VP JWT -> Verify the VP JWT
+-> Sign the Credential with Issuer's DID and generate a VC JWT ✅ -> Request VCs to be signed
+-> Holder can create VPs from one or multiple VCs using the Holder's DID:ethr generatign the ✅ -> Sign VPs using Holder's DID:ethr and generate a VP JWT -> Verify the VP JWT ✅
--> Get VCs from the VP
+-> Get VCs from the VP ✅
--> Verify the VCs
+-> Verify the VCs ✅
--> We can also verify the VCs , with a particular Schema & other params
+-> We can also verify the VCs , with a particular Schema & other params ✅

 ## Challenges

 -> Where to store these VCs and VPs JWT and proofs
+-> How to share
--> How to handle the on chain part , and how to verify and post these proofs on chain -> Create Custom Schemas
+-> How to handle the on chain part , and how to verify and post these proofs on chain

 ## Answers

--> maybe we can use the register from DID here , to add the record on chain -> Then the verifier Contract to check for these credentials
+-> Maybe we can use the register from DID here , to add the record on chain -> Then the verifier Contract to check for these credentials